SWForum-eu/cw-project-radar/docs/devenv.md

 The repository comes with a number of scripts required to prime the database with

 1. The minimal information necessary to start from scratch, OR
-2. Prime the database with the reference data set created and collected by the Cyberwatching.eu project up to and including 31 December 2020.
+2. Prime the database with the reference data set created and collected by the swforum.eu project.

 ### 5.1 Priming the database